Weyl Metal Phase in Delafossite Oxide PtNiO$_2$: Results and discussion

 \subsection{Electronic and magnetic properties}

-Similar as most of 3R delafossites, Pt takes the charge state +1.
+Similar to most of the 3R delafossites, Pt takes the charge state +1.
 The outermost orbital of it contains \textit{d} orbital characters, with 5\textit{d$^9$} configuration.
-The transition metal normally is in +3 oxidation state with 3\textit{d$^7$} configuration, lying mostly in valence band region as observed in Fig. \ref{dosband}b.
-O-2p states consisting of four electrons in the \textit{p} orbitals have dominant contribution around the Fermi level.
-Electronic structure shown in Fig. \ref{dosband}a supports that PtNiO$_2$ is metallic in nature due to the presence of significant density of states (DOS) around the Fermi level.
-From our total energy calculation for non-magnetic (NM), ferro-magnetic (FM) and ferri-magnetic calculation from DFT, the ferromagnetic state ($\uparrow$ $\uparrow$) has lower energy.
+The transition metal normally is in +3 oxidation state with 3\textit{d$^7$} configuration, lying mostly in valence band region as observed in Fig. \ref{dosband}(b).
+O-2\textit{p} states consisting of four electrons in the \textit{p} orbitals have dominant contribution around the $E_{F}$.
+Electronic structure shown in Fig. \ref{dosband}(a) supports that PtNiO$_2$ is metallic in nature due to the presence of significant density of states (DOS) around the $E_{ F}$.
+From our total energy calculation for non-magnetic (NM), ferro-magnetic (FM) and ferri-magnetic (FIM) configurations, ground state is found to be FM ($\uparrow$ $\uparrow$) with the lowest energy.
+The calculated effective magnetic moments per unit cell is 1.01 $\mu_B$.

-To determine the magnetic easy axis, the total energies of magnetization along the [001] and [100] directions of FM were compared.
-In scalar relativistic mode, the calculated total magnetic moments per unit cell is 1.01 $\mu_B$.
+To determine the magnetic easy axis, the full-relativistic total energies are computed along magnetization axis [001] and [100], respectively.
 Magnetic easy axis was found along the [100] magnetization direction with magnetic anisotropic energy of 62 meV per unit cell.

 Electronic properties of PtNiO$_2$ resembles with its sister compound PtCoO$_2$ reported earlier \cite{PhysRevMaterials.3.045002}.
 Co has six electrons on its \textit{d} orbital.
-Crystal filed due to oxygen octahedron splits Co \textit{d} subshell into lower $t_{2g}$ and higher $e_{g}$ orbital, resulting in the configuration $t_{2g}^{3\uparrow} t_{2g}^{3\downarrow} e_{g}^{1\uparrow} e_{g}^{0\downarrow}$.
+Crystal field due to oxygen octahedron splits Co \textit{d} subshell into lower $t_{2g}$ and higher $e_{g}$ orbital, resulting in the configuration $t_{2g}^{3\uparrow} t_{2g}^{3\downarrow} e_{g}^{1\uparrow} e_{g}^{0\downarrow}$.
 This renders 1 $\mu_B$ magnetic moment in an ionic picture, in agreement with our DFT calculations.

-The NiO$_6$ octehedron pushes spin-up channel away from the Fermi level, resulting on large exchange energy ($\approx$1 eV).
+The NiO$_6$ octahedron pushes spin-up channel away from the $E_{F}$, resulting on large exchange energy ($\approx$1 eV) [Fig. \ref{dosband}(a) right panel].
 Pt forms a triangular lattice in PtNiO$_2$.
 Pt 5$d_{z^2}$ orbitals contribute to the conduction as depicted in [Fig. \ref{dosband}(b) right panel].
 High conductivity of PtNiO$_2$ is possible due to the triangular lattice layer of Pt, where each Pt has a free electron \cite{PhysRevMaterials.3.045002,doi:10.1021/cm703404e}, as it's sister compound PtCoO{$_2$}.